Sarcófago: The Laws of Scourge (1991–1993)

 Next came The Laws of Scourge (1991), considered a "revolution" in the band's career.
-A combination of better musicianship, improved production values, and more sophisticated songwriting landed them into death metal territory.
+A combination of better musicianship, improved production values, and more sophisticated songwriting landed them into technical death metal territory.
 Sarcófago's new direction in music was partly influenced by new members Fábio "Jhasko" (guitar) and Lúcio Olliver (drums), and inspired by a newer crop of extreme metal bands such as Godflesh, Paradise Lost, Bolt Thrower, Deicide, and Morbid Angel.

 The Laws of Scourge became Sarcófago's best selling record, and responsible for their most extensive touring schedule to this date.
 Their tour trek also included their first international dates: they visited South American countries such as Peru and Chile, and in Europe they played shows in Portugal and Spain.
 In Brazil, their most important gig was to open for Texas crossover thrash pioneers the Dirty Rotten Imbeciles in São Paulo.